Superman: Shadow of Apokolips: Reception

-Superman: Shadow of Apokolips received "mixed or average" reviews, according to review aggregator Metacritic.
+Superman: Shadow of Apokolips received "mixed or average" reviews, according to review aggregator website Metacritic.
 Prior to release, an air of apprehension surrounded the title due to the failure of Superman (1999).
 GameSpot praised the game's presentation, saying "...the Man of Steel has never looked or moved better", while panning the mechanics behind the game: "He's faster than a speeding bullet, able to leap tall buildings in a single bound, and can be trapped in walls because of poor collision detection: He's Superman!"
 IGN felt it was the superior title to the Xbox counterpart, Superman: The Man of Steel, but calling it an "average superhero game".
 Entertainment Weekly, however, gave the game a C− and wrote: "What keeps the game from taking off is the overly simplistic episodic nature of the missions set before you...The wacky control configuration also makes your heat vision, ice breath, X-ray vision, and superspeed incredibly difficult to use on the fly".

 GameRankings gave the game a score of 65.46% for the PlayStation 2 version and 64.37% for the GameCube version, while Metacritic gave it a score of 64 out of 100 for the PS2 version and 66 out of 100 for the GameCube version.